 In 1990, Tongariro was nominated for both natural and cultural World Heritage status. and was inscribed on the heritage list that year for its natural values.

 At that time the criteria for cultural World Heritage sites stipulated that there be some tangible evidence of cultural use of the site e.g. a temple, habitation, etc. Ngauruhoe is famous globally for being Mount Doom in the Lord of the Rings movies… LEARN MORE Tongariro Crossing.

 Difficulty: Medium, there are two challenging ascents and alpine weather conditions throughout the year.
 For tips on recommended clothing and supplies check North Island ultimate day walks, what to wear, supplies and fitness required.
 Remember to check the local weather report before departing.

-Short walks departing from the historic Chateau Tongariro Hotel give you a taste of what the Tongariro crossing has to offer.
+Short walks departing from the historic Chateau Tongariro Hotel (CLOSED UNTIL FURTHER NOTICE) give you a taste of what the Tongariro crossing has to offer.

 Best Bits travel guide is published by nzjane.com.
 Owned and managed by PacificJane Ltd.